Evilvir-us/MacAttack/README.md

 # MacAttack

 MacAttack is a GUI tool designed for **testing your own IPTV stalker portals**.
 This tool is **not for hacking purposes**.
-It helps you understand how hackers could exploit vulnerabilities in your portals and provides a way to secure them.
+It helps you understand how hackers could exploit vulnerabilities in your portals.

 > **Note:** Only use MacAttack on portals you own or have explicit permission to test.